-- The proposed research is already being addressed - If there may be potential negative impacts on ongoing protocol data analyses or specimen use priorities - If specimens are requested, the proposed research falls within the general research usage of stored specimens under which participants have consented
+- Whether the proposed research is already being addressed - If there may be potential negative impacts on ongoing protocol data analyses or specimen use priorities - If specimens are requested, the proposed research falls within the general research usage of stored specimens under which participants have consented

-The MOG, or Network chair and SDMC PI on behalf of the MOG, reviews the submitted materials.
-If specimens are requested, the LC PI may also review.
-The Network chair reviews for alignment with IMPAACT Network priorities and the SDMC PI reviews for resource needs, e.g., time estimate for preparation of data and/or specimen requests.
-If substantial resources are requested, support for the SDMC will be required in the grant application.
+If network resources are being requested, the SDMC PI reviews for resource needs, e.g., time estimate for preparation of data and/or specimen requests.
+If substantial resources are requested, support for the SDMC will be required in the grant application, if applicable, or through an identified funding source.

 If approved, the Operations Center will finalize the letter of support for the grant applicant.
 If not approved, the Operations Center will inform the investigator(s).

-8 HUMAN I SUBJECTS CONSIDERATIONS 8-1
+8 N SUBJECTS CONSIDERATIONS

-8.1 Applicable US Federal Regulations and Guidelines
+8.1 Applica ble US Federal Regulations and Guidelines 8-1

-8.2 Training Requirements: Good Clinical Practice and Human Subjects Protection
+8.2 Training g Requirements: Good Clinical Practice and Human Subjects Protection 8-2

-8.3 IRB/EC Review and Approval
+8.3 IRB/EC Review and Approval 8-4

-8.4 Other Regulatory Entities
+8.4 Other F Regulatory Entities 8-5

-8.5 Informe d Consent and Assent 8-6
+8.5 Informe d Consent and Assent

 8.5.1 Deliver all Required Information in a Manner that is Understandable to the Consenter 8-8

-8.5.2 Assure that Informed Consent is Obtained in a Setting Free of Coercion and Undue Influence 8-8
+8.5.2 Assure that Informed Consent is Obtained in a Setting Free of Coercion and Undue Influence.
+8-8

-8.5.3 Confirm that the Consenter Comprehends the Information 8-9
+8.5.3 Confirm that the Consenter Comprehends the Information

-8.5.4 Document the Process 8-9
+8.5.4 Document the Process

 8.5.5 Reconsenting 8-10

-8.5.6 Storage of Informed Consent Forms 8-10
+8.5.6 Storage of Informed Consent Forms

 8.6 Special Populations 8-10

 8.6.1 Additional Considerations for Consenting Persons who are Illiterate 8-10

 8.6.2 Additional Considerations for Research Involving Pregnant People, Fetuses, and Underage

-Participants 8-13
+Participants

-8.6.3 Additional Considerations for Prisoners 8-14
+8.6.3 Additional Considerations for Prisoners

-8.7 Confide ntiality 8-14
+8.7 Confidentiality

-8.8 Participa ant Costs for Study Participation 8-14
+8.8 ant Costs for Study Participation

-8.9 Participant Reimbursement for Study Participation8- 8-15
+8.9 ant Reimbursement for Study Participation

 8.10 Access to HIV-Related Care 8-15

-8.10.1 HIV Counseling and Testing 8-15
+HIV Counseling and Testing

-8.10.2 Care for Participants Living with HIV 8-15
+Care for Participants Living with HIV

 8.11 Local R eporting Requirements 8-15